Robust Frequent Directions with Application in Online Learning: Online Newton Methods

-\end{asm} Note that for a loss function $f_t$ which domain and gradient have bounded diameter, holding Assumption \ref{asm:curv} only requires the exp-concave property, which is more general than strong convexity \citep{hazan2016introduction}.
-For example, the square loss function $f_t(\w)=(\w^\top\x_t-y_t)^2$ satisfies Assumptions \ref{asm:curv} with $\mu_t=\frac{1}{8C^2}$ if the function is subject to constraints $|\w^\top\x_t|\leq$ and $y_t \leq C$ \citep{luo2016efficient}.
+\end{asm} Note that for a loss function $f_t$ whose domain and gradient have bounded diameter, holding Assumption \ref{asm:curv} only requires the exp-concave property, which is more general than strong convexity \citep{hazan2016introduction}.
+For example, the square loss function $f_t(\w)=(\w^\top\x_t-y_t)^2$ satisfies Assumption \ref{asm:curv} with $\mu_t=\frac{1}{8C^2}$ if the function is subject to constraints $|\w^\top\x_t|\leq C$ and $y_t \leq C$ \citep{luo2016efficient}, but it is not strongly convex.

 One typical online learning algorithm is online gradient descent (OGD) \citep{hazan2007logarithmic,zinkevich2003online}.
-At the $t {+}1$-th round, OGD exploits the following update rule:
+At the ($t {+}1$)-th round, OGD exploits the following update rules:

 where $\g^\ut=\nabla f_t(\w^\ut)$ and $\beta_t$ is the learning rate.
 The algorithm has linear computation cost and achieves $\fO(\frac{L^2}{H}\log T)$ regret bound for the $H$-strongly convex loss.

 In this paper, we are more interested in online Newton step algorithms \citep{hazan2007logarithmic,luo2016efficient}.
 The standard online Newton step keeps the curvature information in the matrix $\bH^{\ut}\in\BR^{d\times d}$ sequentially and iterates as follows: